 While the quick approval and minimal background checks make hard money loans appealing, especially for those who don't qualify for traditional loans, they come with high costs and significant risks.

-We can’t emphasize this enough: if you can't meet the repayment terms or secure financing from another source to cover the loan, you risk losing your home.[2]
+We can’t emphasize this enough: If you can't meet the repayment terms or secure financing from another source to cover the loan, you risk losing your home.[4]
 This is a significant risk that could have damaging long-term consequences.

 Qualifying for hard money loans